 Sweep rowers row with two hands on one oar and row in pairs, fours or eights.
 Class participants will be rowing in an "eight".

-This class teaches new rowers the basics of team rowing.
+This three day class teaches new rowers the basics of team rowing.
 Students will be introduced to the sport in a small-group setting and will learn boat-handling skills, water safety, and rowing technique.
 The class fee includes a free guest membership for one (1) month, upon completion of the class, where new rowers can row with the Novice/Recreational team to improve their skills in a team setting.

 No prior rowing experience is needed.
 There is a maximum of 14 people per class.